jmrr/phd_thesis/README.md

   - [ ] In Fig. 32 make circles bigger and indicate Corridor #

 - [ ] Place cell models
-  - [ ] Substitute pipeline diagram for FEV generation
+  - [x] Substitute pipeline diagram for FEV generation
+  - [ ] Update tensor stuff with latest IEEE paper

 #####Multibib instructions
 To process multibib multiple reference lists that allows to have my personal list of publications and the general bibliography of the library: